Tenet-Coding/Hacktoberfest-Projects/ConwaysGameOfLife/README.md

 Conway's Game of Life is a cellular automaton (yes, its automaton) devised by British mathematician John Horton Conway (May his soul rest in peace 🙏) in 1970.
 It is a zero player game, i.e. its evolution is determined by its intial state.
 It is Turing complete.

 This static app hosts 50 x 50 grid using which one can set the initial state of the population.
-Hosted at [Github page](https://pathakshashank17.github.io/Conways-Game-of-Life-JS/).
+Hosted at .
 Currently the grid is not optimized for mobile devices, so please use desktop version of the site if possible.

 ## Rules
 - Any live cell with fewer than two live neighbours dies, as if by underpopulation.